UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson04/assignment.rst.txt

 So here is our refactoring assignment:

 #.
 Using comprehensions, iterators / iterables, and generators appropriately,
-   and the instructor-provided customer data, write data to your customer database and read / display it.
+   and the assignment 3 data, write data to your customer database and read / display it.
 #.
 Verify existing unit tests still function correctly.
 #.
 If necessary, update your tests to show the data is being maintained correctly in the database.